jkeohan/scatterplot-workshop/README.md

 ### Using d3.set

+D3 offers a set of convenience methods for manipulating data which are available in the full d3 library or in the **d3-collection module**.
+One method in particular is [d3.set](https://github.com/d3/d3-collection/blob/master/README.md#set) which is like ES6 Sets in that it creates a new object that stores unique values.

-Now let's use d3.set to create a new set and then filter it to remove duplicate region names as well as filter out the "World" object.
+Let's use d3.set to create a new set and then filter it to remove duplicate region names as well as filter out the "World" object.

 ```
 const legendValues = d3.set(